-For sure, girls and women are underrepresented in STEM society.
-Or underestimated?
+A constant discussion in our society proves again and again that girls and women are underrepresented in STEM.
 In the meantime, Science, Technology, Engineering, and Math is more than ever a hot topic today.
-According to the U.S. Department of Education, college graduates with majors in scientific areas of studies earn on average $15 500 more than non-STEM majors - it is a taste of things to come.
-Entire states and national organizations recognize the need for STEM involvement into the economic prosperity of society.
+According to the U.S. Department of Education, college graduates with majors in scientific areas of studies earn on average $15 500 more than non-STEM majors – it is a taste of things to come.
+Entire states and national organizations recognize the need for STEM involvement in the economic prosperity of society.
 New jobs are opening up, the whole new industries full of opportunities to grow.

 So how to diminish the gender gap in this field and empower young girls to prosper in STEM?
 Let’s figure it out.